ritaaktay/ritaaktay/README.md

 👋  Hi, I’m Rita\
 👩🏻‍💻  Recently completed the [Makers Academy](https://makers.tech/) full-stack software engineering course\
-🌱  where I learned to use Agile, OOD and TDD to build web-applications in Typescript and Ruby\
+🌱  where I learned to use Agile, OOD and TDD to build web-applications in TypeScript and Ruby\
 📚  I also have an MA in Curating\
 📍  Based in London\
 📫  Say hello ritaaktay@gmail.com